Volker-Weissmann/book/src/ch19-00-advanced-features.md

   and dynamically sized types
 * Advanced functions and closures: function pointers and returning closures
 * Macros: ways to define code that defines more code at compile time
+* Custom compiler error messages: how to set the error message that people will see if they misuse your library

 It’s a panoply of Rust features with something for everyone!
 Let’s dive in!